Sw4gn3m1te/RainbowSix-Stats/README.md

 # RainbowSix-Stats

-just a little programm so you can gather some information about players in RainbowSixSiege
+just some little programm so you can gather some information about players in RainbowSixSiege make sure you enter your uplay login credentials in line 6112:
+Here -> ui = Ui_Form("your email" "your password") <-Here (dont remove the " email and pw must me string!)